near/docs/docs/roles/developer/faq.md

 We don't need GPU support as we are a POS chain and we require very little compute power.

-You can read more about our consensus strategy on our [Validator Quickstart](/docs/validator/staking-overview) and [Validator FAQ](/docs/validator/validator-faq).
+You can read more about our consensus strategy on our [Validator Quickstart](/docs/validator/staking-overview) and [Staking FAQ](/docs/validator/staking-faq).

 ### If a developer writes a vulnerable or malicious dApp, is a validator implicitly taking on risk?